This program is supported by Native Earth Performing Arts.

 COVID-19 Considerations

-The health and safety of participants, facilitators, and staff is our greatest priority.
-We encourage all Paprika participants, staff, facilitators and guest artists to maintain regular vaccinations, including additional doses/boosters.
-Masking during group sessions will be discussed and decided upon by each program.
-Masking will be optional for all company meetings, and no one will be discouraged from wearing masks.
+The health and safety of artists, facilitators, and staff is our greatest priority.
+We encourage all Paprika artists, staff, facilitators and guest artists to maintain regular vaccinations, including additional doses/boosters.
+Masking will be required for all full-company meetings, and during group sessions, masking will be discussed and decided upon by each program.
+No one will be discouraged from wearing masks.
 Paprika will continue to provide KN95 or N95 face masks (or equivalent) upon request.
-Masking and rapid testing of all artists and staff will be required throughout Paprika’s tech week in May 2024.
+Masking will be required throughout Paprika’s tech week in May 2025.

 Accessibility

 Paprika seeks to lower barriers for all its programs.
-This year, we are offering transportation support when requested, food and snacks at program events, as well as a $1,200 participant honorarium.
+This year, we are offering transportation support when requested, food and snacks at program events, as well as a $1,500 participant honorarium.
+The Indigenous Arts Program has an additional budget for accessibility, including funds to reimburse artists who are commuting to Toronto from outside of the GTA.

-Internet and a smartphone, tablet and/or computer are required for participation in Paprika’s programs.
+Internet access and a smartphone, tablet, and/or computer are required for participation in Paprika’s programs.
 Our programs are not accessible to Deaf or Blind artists at this time.
-Group meetings can be recorded and shared internally to accommodate schedule conflicts and emergencies with prior notice to the program facilitator and Paprika staff.
+Group meetings can be recorded and shared internally to accommodate schedule conflicts and emergencies with prior notice to program facilitators and Paprika staff.